 Email: jross@marsdenheights.co.uk

-Pupils will receive:
+Students will receive:

-What Pupils will expect:
+What students will expect:

 Parents and Carers have the opportunity to attend careers interviews if they wish and will be invited as part of SEND reviews (EHCP, Statements and IPRAs) and looked after children reviews.